hao-to/AWS_grocery_v2/README.md

 - **Amazon RDS (PostgreSQL)**: In Private Subnet.
 Accessible only from EC2 via SG.
 - **Amazon S3**: Stores user avatars.
 EC2 has IAM Role with limited read/write access.
 - **IAM Role + Policy**: Manually created and attached to EC2 to allow only necessary S3 actions
-- **CloudWatch**: Manually configured to send alerts if EC2 goes down or becomes unreachable
+- **CloudWatch**: Manually configured to send alerts, if EC2 goes down or becomes unreachable

 All services live inside a **single VPC**, with **public/private subnets** distributed across **two Availability Zones**.